hassibatej/Campus_Run/Reports/report_13_12 .md

 Fiona: This week, I continued to look at ways to optimize the map but I mainly tried to help Antonina have the code work on their computer following the instructions I had wrote.
 By the end, Antonina could see the map on her computer

+Antoine Majoie: This week my grandfather passed away, I was not able to do much progress as I was not in a right mental state.
+Nonetheless, I have continued to research on paralax view and the potential implementation of sound.